darrensmith223/CompetitiveTracker/docs/source/resources/core.rst

 Companies
 ---------

-The ``companies`` class enables users to retrieve details about companies, including getting a list of all companies and the respective companyId.
+The ``companies`` class enables users to retrieve details about companies, including a list of all companies and the respective companyId.
 Companies can be used in conjunction with other Competitive Tracker classes when the companyId is required.
 All companies and the respective companyId can be retrieved using the `Competitive Tracker API`_, as shown below: